Climate Piloting Opportunities

 Key Dates

-Key dates apply to the 2025 Climate Solutions Challenge (theme: Circular Economy).
+Applications to the 2025 Climate Solutions Challenge (theme: Circular Economy) were due on December 5, 2024.
 General Application projects are considered on a rolling basis.

 - Receive access to a project site for 3 to 12 months with no fee, as well as technical support from the Trust as the sole owner and operator of eligible sites.